 Community Engagement

-BC Housing hosted an online information forum on Tuesday, August 25th at 5:30pm to provide more information about the proposal, answer questions and collect community feedback.
+BC Housing also hosted an online information forum on Tuesday, August 25, 2020 to provide more information about the proposal, answer questions and collect community feedback.
 Please view the video recording of the event below.
-The presentation is also available in the Documents section.

 Kelowna has a shortage of affordable housing.
 In 2018, the City of Kelowna created the Healthy Housing Strategy which set out the priorities for the City to address housing affordability, including the need to develop new, affordable rental units.
 This project would help move us toward that goal.